fatbookpro/blogger-starter-app/README.md

-# Basic blogger with Nextjs
+# Basic blogger with Nextjs and TailwindCSS

 # A statically generated blog example using Next.js, Markdown, and TypeScript